Singer

 Vocal Empowerment Guide

 I didn’t start out thinking I’d spend my life helping people reclaim their voices.
-I started out as a small-town Iowa kid obsessed with playing the piano and singing at the top of my lungs.
+I started out as a small-town Iowa kid obsessed with playing the piano and singing at the top of my lungs — convinced that if I could just get loud enough, I could reach something true.

-During my senior year, I played Maria in the community production of The Sound of Music—and it felt like pure magic.
-Maria brought music and singing to a family that desperately needed healing, and although I couldn’t name it at the time, I knew my purpose lived somewhere within that.
+Then during my senior year I performed the role of Maria in The Sound of Music — and something clicked.
+Maria brought music and healing to a family that desperately needed both.
+I couldn’t name it at the time, but I knew my purpose lived somewhere inside that story.

-So I followed the call—earning a Bachelor’s degree in Vocal Music Education from Simpson College, teaching, leading music in churches, and completing a Master’s in Vocal Performance from the University of Nebraska.
-Then I did what you do with two degrees in singing, go out and use it.
+So I followed the call.
+A Bachelor’s in Vocal Music Education from Simpson College.
+A Master’s in Vocal Performance from the University of Nebraska.
+And then I did what you do with two degrees in singing — I went out and used them.

 the voice can heal the soul